The Danish Parliament has passed a law on salary compensation in connection with COVID-19

 Days already taken before the agreement was adopted but after 9 March 2020, can be included in the application.

 If the repatriation is interrupted - because the employee resumes work or ends his/her employment, the employee re-enters his/her normal terms of employment.
-However, it is possible for the company to break-off the repatriation for a shorter time and still receive salary compensation for the entire period, except for the days the employee has resumed work.

 When the Danish Business Authority checks if conditions are met, it is based on the company’s registration number (CVR-no) and not an individual production number (P-number)

 May salary cut agreements be made before the company joins the scheme?